 “Where should I set up my camera?”
 “What equipment would I need?”
 “How can ensure I the sound is audible?”

 Do you find yourself frequently asking questions along these lines when trying to make a good video?
 Well, you’re in luck.
 Close all your tabs, because we’ve got the answers you’ve been looking for all this while!

-Here’s 3 essential steps to creating a professional-looking video with your iPhone!
+Here are 3 essential steps to creating a professional-looking video with your iPhone!
 All you need to do is follow the guidelines as stated and you’ll discover it to be a smooth and straightforward process.

 We put this on the top of the list simply because we strongly believe that the surrounding environment of whatever you intend to shoot speaks volumes as to whether your subject matter stands out nicely or not.
 So, pick a nice spot where no unsightly distractions ‘pollute’ the frame.

-Here’s examples of bad locations:
+Examples of bad locations: